techiediaries/techiediaries/_posts/2020/angular-9/angular-firebase/2019-10-18-deployment-to-firebase-hosting-angular-cli-9.md

 ---
 layout: post
-title: "Deployment to Firebase Using Angular CLI 8.3+ in 5 Easy Steps"
+title: "Deployment to Firebase Hosting with Angular CLI 9 in 5 Easy Steps"
 image: "images/content/angular.png"
-excerpt: "You have finally developed your Angular application and you are ready to deploy it to a hosting provider and show it to the world!
+excerpt: "You have finally developed your Angular 9 application and you are ready to deploy it to a hosting provider and show it to the world!
 But, you think, you still have to do so much work to host the application.
-Fortunately for you, that's not true any more thanks to the latest 8.3+ version of Angular CLI which added a new command to the Angular developer arsenal" tags : [angular, angular8]
+Fortunately for you, that's not true any more thanks to the latest 8.3+ version of Angular CLI which added a new command to the Angular developer arsenal"
+date: 2020-02-08
+categories: angular-firebase
+tags : [angular, angular-9]
 ---

+In this post, we'll learn how to deploy Angular 9/8 apps to Firebase Hosting.

-You have finally developed your Angular application and you are ready to deploy it to a hosting provider and show it to the world!
+You have finally developed your Angular 9 application and you are ready to deploy it to a hosting provider and show it to the world!
 But, you think, you still have to do so much work to host the application.

+## Angular CLI 8.3+ Ng Deploy Command

-Fortunately for you, that's not true any more thanks to the latest 8.3+ version of Angular CLI which added a new command to the Angular developer arsenal, just like the `ng add` command introduced in Angular 7.
+Fortunately for you, that's not true any more thanks to the latest Angular 8.3+ version of Angular CLI which added a new command to the Angular developer arsenal, just like the `ng add` command introduced in Angular 7.

 The command is `ng deploy` and as you can guess, it allows you to deploy your Angular application from the command-line using Angular CLI.
 The command doesn't work out of the box as you need to use it with the `ng add` command to install a |CLI builder](https://angular.io/guide/cli-builder) that gives your project the required deployment capability to work with a specific hosting provider.
 This is quite expected since there are various providers, each one with its own configuration.